sanderjo/P1/README.md

 P1
 ==

-Tools to read from your Dutch Smart Meter's P1 port
+Tools to read information from your Dutch Smart Meter's P1 port